The best materials for an outdoor kitchen will not only make a big difference to the aesthetics of your entertaining area but also its longevity.

-If you’re opting for stone, it’s best to choose a non-porous material such as granite or bluestone.
+If you’re opting for stone, the best materials for an outdoor kitchen are those that are non-porous stone such as granite or bluestone.
 Sealing the stone is a good way to minimise stains and help retain the natural patina of the stone.
 Another common countertop material for outdoor kitchens is stainless steel.
 This is often more affordable and still very durable for outside use but keep in mind fingerprints and streaks are highly noticeable.

 Cast concrete bench tops are also commonly used as they can be made to measure and coloured or textured in a variety of ways.
 If you’re choosing timber for bench tops, ensure the material is a hardwood and rated for outdoor use.
 It should also be sealed with a water-resistant sealant.

 Kitchen cabinets will need to be able to stand up to moisture, mould, heat, rust and dirt.
 The main options for cabinetry are stainless steel, marine-grade polymer or timber.

 If you’re looking at stainless steel, quality cabinetry will be rigid and have welded corners.
 This will ensure structural stability and longevity.
 A low maintenance option is a marine-grade polymer which is watertight allowing you to simply wash or hose down the outdoor space when required.
 Sealed timber is another popular material for outdoor kitchen cabinets.
 Best to choose an exterior timber such as Teak that will be able to withstand rot.